The Lattice of Congruences of a Finite Line Frame: Trajectories

-\end{proof} \begin{lemma} Assume that the trajectory of $\th\o\del$ has two bounces at $x$ and $y$ on the same side of the diagram, such that: \begin{enumerate} \item $y$ neither lies at a corner nor is part of a rest; \item $x$ is part of a rest. \item The distance between the bounces is less than $k$. \end{enumerate} Then the join $\th\o\del$ is trivial. \end{lemma} \begin{proof} We consider first the case of bounces in an horizontal border.
+reaching triviality once again. \end{enumerate} The case where $|P_1 - Q_1|=\tfrac{1}{2}$ is completely analogous. \end{proof} \begin{lemma} Assume that the trajectory of $\th\o\del$ has two bounces at $x$ and $y$ on the same side of the diagram, such that: \begin{enumerate} \item $y$ neither lies at a corner nor is part of a rest, \item $x$ is part of a rest, and \item the distance between the bounces is less than $k$. \end{enumerate} Then the join $\th\o\del$ is trivial. \end{lemma} \begin{proof} We consider first the case of bounces on a horizontal border.
 Without loss of generality, we may assume that $y$ is pictured to the left of $x$, and that $x$ is the part of the rest farthest from $y$ (i.e., $\{x,x'\}$ constitute a rest and $P_1(x) = P_1(x')+1$).

-Let $a$ be closest point to $y$ in the line having $P_1(a)=P_1(x)$.
-If the bounces are indeed adjacent (distance 0), then $y$ and $a$ are consecutive elements in the line (see Figure~\ref{fig:adjacent-bounces}).
+Let $a$ be the closest point to $y$ in the line having $P_1(a)=P_1(x)$.
+If the bounces are indeed adjacent (distance 0), then $y$ and $a$ are consecutive elements of the line (see Figure~\ref{fig:adjacent-bounces}).
 Let $c$ be the other point on the line at distance 1 from $y$; hence $P(c)=(P_1(y)-1,1)$.
 We have $y \thr x \delr a \thr c$, hence the consecutive points $c$, $y$, and $a$ are $(\th\o\del)$-related, hence $\th\o\del$ is trivial.

 If the distance is positive, we may assume without loss of generality that the situation at hand is the one pictured in Figure~\ref{fig:closer-k}.
 The points $b,b',b''$ are the closest points to $x$ such that $P(b)=(P_1(y)-1,P_2(a))$, $P(b')=(P_1(y),P_2(a)-1)$, and $P(b'')=(P_1(y)+1,P_2(a)-2)$.
 These are well defined since $P(y)$ is not at a corner and $P_2(a)\geq 2$.